jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	- Handle multiple coins in the same tweet
 - Test for trading any alt coins (done)
 	- For a previously untraded coin (done binance)
-	- Dynamically adjust amounts to buy from prices with valid coin rounding (done for new listings)
+	- Dynamically adjust amounts to buy from prices with valid coin rounding (done)
 	- Update exchange rates with one thread as streaming, and one thread checking for tweets (done)
 	- Selling step size consideration so combined sales == buy (done)
 	- Check leverage limits for coins